 Sudanese filmmaker and visual artist Mohamed Fawi had been practising as a telecommunications engineer for two years after graduating from the University of Khartoum when he decided to quit in 2010.
-He had struggled to find meaning with self a situation he attributed to childhood experiences while practising as a Sufi, and his political life in college as a student leader.
+He had struggled to find meaning with self, a situation he attributed to childhood experiences while practising as a Sufi and his political life in college as a student leader.

 Fawi moved to film in 2011 when he joined a collective of artists in Khartoum.
-His motivation to use film as a medium was not only because it was a better medium tell stories but also because he wanted to share personal narratives.
+His motivation to use film as a medium was not only because it was a better medium to tell stories, but also because he wanted to share personal narratives.
 The power of film gave him the chance to curate and produce stories that were significant to the community and that they could easily relate to.

 At the time, Sudan’s film industry had been dormant for a while, considering Khartoum had very few cinemas that catered for film lovers.
 There were, however, a number of local groups restoring the life of film in the country.
 Fawi teamed up with a group of creatives, intellectuals and writers who had previously formed the Sudan Film Factory in 2010.
 This was among the first film groups in Khartoum and with the availability of an accessible digital platform, easy to make film, they set out to reinvigorate the industry and expose Sudanese audiences to diverse yet familiar stories.

 The independent cultural platform’s aim was to develop the skills of young Sudanese interested in film.
-Led by TalalAfifi, the Factory worked through film workshops and classes, after starting off as a documentary training project that was funded by Goethe Institut.
+Led by TalalAfifi, the Factory worked through film workshops and classes, after starting off as a documentary training project that was funded by Goethe Institut in Sudan.
 When Fawi joined he began curating classes for young filmmakers in shooting and camera work in Sudan and went on to become a trainer.
 Fawi frequently did personal projects and TV commercials to raise funds.

 'Art gives us a space to express our feelings and talk about various difficult topics'